WZRL

 WZRL (98.3 FM) is a commercial radio station licensed to Plainfield, Indiana, serving the Indianapolis metropolitan area.
 It broadcasts an urban contemporary format and is owned and operated by iHeartMedia.
 The WZRL broadcast license is held by iHM Licenses, LLC.
 WZRL carries The Breakfast Club morning drive time show from co-owned WWPR-FM in New York City.
 The studios are located on Fall Creek Road on the northeast side of Indianapolis.

-WZRL has an effective radiated power (ERP) of 3,000 watts, and broadcasts from a tower in Avon.
-It broadcasts in the HD Radio hybrid format.
+WZRL transmits from a tower in Avon; it also broadcasts in the HD Radio hybrid format.

 History

 Early years (1964–1980)

 In 1964, James Thomas Barlow was interested in building a radio station in the Indianapolis media market.
 In March of that year, he received a construction permit from the Federal Communications Commission to build a 3,000-watt radio station in Plainfield.

 On August 16, 1964, the station signed on as WJMK.
 It broadcast a variety.
 It was the first station in Hendricks County.
 In August 1964, it was one of the four FM stations in the Indianapolis area that broadcast in stereo.

 In 1974, the station was sold to A&R Broadcasting, Inc. and changed its call sign to WART-FM.